CLP Colour Fundamentals

 Compare Complementary Systems

-Colour is contextual.
+Colour organization is 3D

 NOTES: